FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 How Does Red Light Therapy Work?

 Red light therapy is thought to work by stimulating the mitochondria in your cells.
-Mitochondria are tiny organs in each of your cells; these subcellular organs are primarily known for being the part of the cell that produces all of the cell’s energy.
+Mitochondria are tiny organs in each of your cells; these subcellular organs are primarily known for being the component of the cell that produces all of the cell’s energy.
 They do, however, also play an important role in reducing inflammation in the cell and regulating how long the cell lives.

 Red light therapy actually uses both red, visible wavelengths of light, and infrared, invisible wavelengths.
 The specific wavelengths that red light therapy uses are thought to be absorbed by a molecule in the mitochondria called cytochrome C oxidase [2].
 This molecule is part of the electron transport chain, a group of molecules that perform a series of chemical reactions that result in energy production in the cell.
 Stimulating cytochrome C oxidase is likely to improve energy output in cells and may be the primary cause of the benefits of red light therapy.